-As to why evil exists, I firmly believe the Bible teaches God is sovereignly in control of all things, and that all things have a purpose.
-Your appeal to infant cancer is emotionally impacting but not actually a substantial argument because on your system, so what?
+As to why evil exists: I firmly believe the Bible teaches God is sovereignly in control of all things, and that all things have a purpose.
+Your appeal to infant cancer is emotionally impacting but not actually a substantial argument, because on your system-so what?
 You are using my world-view of objective moral good and evil to accuse God of being morally evil.
-I am not completely sure of your particular belief but I’m going to venture a guess and assume it’s in the “non-religious” category.
+I am not completely sure of your particular beliefs but I’m going to venture a guess and assume it’s in the “non-religious” category.
 On a naturalistic system, we are all just a bunch of random cells and chemical anyway so who cares?

 “Religion obeys borders.
 If you were born and raised in India you’d be saying the same thing of Budhism or Hinduism.”